mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Reduce Operational Costs"
-	subTitle="Eliminate Human Errors at Point of Collection and Standardize Reporting" text="Human errors and inefficiencies can cripple your margins.
-Mysticetus catches and addresses PSO errors as it is collected.
+	subTitle="Eliminate Human Errors, Standardize Reporting"
+	text="Human errors and inefficiencies can cripple your margins.
+Mysticetus catches and addresses PSO errors as they happen.
 Accurate calculations and immediate viewing of sightings prevents unnecessary shutdowns and delays while saving expensive post operation QA burdens.
 Manage and generate repeatable, consistent, and publication-ready reports in seconds - not hours/days.
 Mysticetus reporting eliminates expensive dependencies on GIS services.
 Improve your operational costs and your ability to compete.
 Free up your employees to grow the business." image="mysticetus-reporting.png"
 	buttonText="Learn more"
 	buttonLink="/feature/reporting/"